 Socks for brown shoes

-You often ask us what socks to wear with brown shoes.
+You often ask us what socks will complement your favourite brown shoes.
 Again, with reference to the colour wheel, you can see that the complementary colours – yellows and oranges go well, as do cool blues from the other side of the circle.

 For formal occasions, sleek, lightweight options made from cashmere, silk, bamboo or cotton look best.
 Light to medium-weight fabrics are ideal for smart casual wear and thick, chunky textured socks made from wool or cotton look great with brogues or boots.